-NOTICE NOTES 1.
-Date of announcement15/6/18(a) (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below 2.
-Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
+NOTICE NOTES Date of announcement: Thursday 13th June 2019 Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
 The AGAR has been published with this notice.
 It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
 Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2018, these documents will be available on reasonable notice by application to: (b) Henbury Parish Council Clerk email: henbury.clerk@gmail.com phone: 01625 502983 commencing on (c)Monday 18 June 2018 and ending on (d)Friday 27 July 2018 3.
-Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
-Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority. (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.
+For the year ended 31 March 2019, these documents will be available on reasonable notice by application to: (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below (b) Anne Common (Parish Clerk/RFO) Email: henbury.clerk@gmail.com commencing on (c) Monday 17 June 2019 (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts and ending on (d)Friday 26 July 2019 3.
+Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.
+The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
+The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
 The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 1 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-littlejohn.com) 5.
-This announcement is made by: Anne Common, Henbury Parish Council Clerk (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority
+This announcement is made by (e) Anne Common (Parish Clerk/RFO) (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority